martinoyovo/martinoyovo/README.md

-## Hi!
-I’m Martino 👋

-A Software Engineer focused on mobile, with a passion for innovation and a talent for unraveling complex problems.
-As a Google Developer Expert in Flutter and Dart, I bring forth a wealth of technical expertise and leadership within the community.

-🛠️ My journey encompasses a proven track record of success across all stages of the software development lifecycle.
-Whether it's architecting robust solutions, optimizing code for efficiency, or mentoring aspiring developers, I thrive on the challenges that come with building exceptional software.

-🌐 Join me on an exploration of Flutter and Dart, where we'll dive into the intricacies of mobile app development.

-📚 Embark on this learning journey with me, and let's code the future together.
+Martino is a Product Engineer II on the Flutter Maps SDK Team for ArcGIS Maps SDKs for Native Apps at Esri.
+With a foundation in Physics, he transitioned into a dynamic career in technology and has earned recognition as a Google Developer Expert in Flutter and Dart.
+Martino co-founded TDEV, a nonprofit organization that empowers African youth through digital skills and career development.
+Through TDEV and other initiatives by Google, GitHub, Microsoft, CodePath, and Global Citizen, he has mentored and supported developers worldwide, leaving a lasting impact on the tech community and inspiring the next generation of professionals.

 ### Subscribe to my [YouTube Channel](https://www.youtube.com/@flutterease001)